Certification of Taxable Values

 3483 EAST LIBERTY TOWNSHIP

 The Assessor’s Office will have appraisers starting in the town of Murray and will be in these areas from the end of March through Dec 31, 2019.
 In addition to the above reappraisal areas, appraisers will be doing sale reviews throughout the county.
 After reappraisal is complete, permit/pick-up work will begin.
 Updates will be posted in the Cassgram and on the Cass County website, www.cassne.org .
-Appraisers can be identified by their vests or issued badges from the Sheriff’s Office.
+Appraisers can be identified by their vests and issued badges from the Sheriff’s Office.
 If you have concerns please call the Assessor’s Office.

 The Cass County Assessor’s Office is dedicated to establishing fair and equitable assessments for the citizens of Cass County in accordance with state statutes approved by the legislators and regulations set forth by the Nebraska Property Tax Administrator.